-Our Pupil premium allocation for 2021/22 was 13% of the children in our school and for 2022/23 it currently stands at 17%.
+Our Pupil premium allocation for 2021/22 was 13% of the children in our school, for 2022/23 it was 17% and for 2023/24 it is 15%.
 As a school we ensure all of these children receive the support they require.
 We allocate a significant amount of our resources to a range of intervention programmes to ensure all children make maximum progress at our school.
 These programmes include access to Emotional Literacy support Assistants, Family Liaison Officer and other trained staff to support specific academic needs such as speech and language therapy, language development.